Consumer Ownership Guide · Beauty Products · 2025–2026

 Extractive

-Unilever acquisition in 2019, founder departure, and portfolio integration into a mass-market conglomerate signals shift from mission-driven brand to margin optimization within a larger corporate structure.
+Unilever acquisition in 2019 with founder departure, combined with the massive valuation and subsequent integration into a conglomerate portfolio, signals transition from mission-driven brand to margin-optimization within a large corporate structure.

-Unilever acquisition in 2019, founder departure, and portfolio…
+Unilever acquisition in 2019 with founder departure, combined…

 London, UK